How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Soaking Beans Overnight

-Whilst you don’t need to soak dried pinto beans, soaking them means that you will greatly reduce the cooking time if using the stovetop.
+Whilst you don’t need to soak dried pinto beans, soaking them means that you will greatly reduce the cooking time if using the stovetop/ oven or slow cooker.
+And soaking means they become easier to digest.
 The easiest way to do this is to soak them overnight.

 pinto beans soaking in water